josdem/hugo/content/techtalk/cicd/gradle.md

 +++
-title = "Building Software with Gradle" categories = ["techtalk", "code","spring framework"] tags = ["josdem", "techtalks", "programming", "technology","spring framework"] date = "2015-10-18T22:05:02-05:00"
+title = "Defining and Executing Tasks in Gradle" categories = ["techtalk", "code","spring framework"] tags = ["josdem", "techtalks", "programming", "technology","Gradle"] date = "2015-10-18T22:05:02-05:00"
 description = "Using DSL language you write your build script like you write your code and this is based on Groovy."
 +++